Most Dangerous Prescription Drugs

 Drugs Are Never Safe For You

-Now that you know a lot more about what lethal medicines can kill you, you know never to assume that prescribed or over-the-counter medications are safe, regardless of the safety recommendations.
+Now that you know a lot more about what lethal medicines can kill you and what pills are dangerous, you know never to assume that prescribed or over-the-counter medications are safe, regardless of the safety recommendations.
 Always follow the instructions of the doctor or the packet, and alert your doctor if the medication you are taking is becoming addictive.
 Many more prescription drugs are commonly misused, for example, Imodium abuse to get high.

 If you or your loved one is misusing drugs, know that you’re not alone in your struggle.
 There is help available in the form of medical detox, in-patient rehab, outpatient rehab therapies, and rehab.
 Contact Avenues Recovery 24/7 for support and guidance to start your journey toward recovery and sobriety.
 You deserve better than a life of addiction.